ujihisa/okta-scim-beta/README.md

 3. The Authentication method that Okta will use to authenticate with your service.

-Details on the Base URL (See section ) and Authentication (See section ) method are covered below.
+Details on the Base URL and Authentication method are covered below.

 Upon approval into the Okta SCIM beta, your `oktapreview.com` Okta org will be enabled for the SCIM beta and a template SCIM